 An archive containing the memories supplied during this project is available to browse and enjoy.
 Dip into the Bramley Memory Aquarium to hear some wonderful memories and find out why people in West Leeds are so well connected to this building and what it represents.

 Bramley Baths is more than a building.
 It is where thousands of children have taken their first strokes in the water, where couples have met, married and brought their children and now their grandchildren to have fun and be fit.
 It is a place powered by people, and steam, by conversations, friendships and masses of community spirit.

 Bramley Baths is managed as an IPS (Industrial Provident Society), a not-for-profit organisation with social aims run for the benefit of the community.
 The building is owned by Leeds City Council, and managed by Bramley Baths & Community Ltd on a 50-year lease.
-The Baths are managed by a professional team led by Chief Executive Sue Stones, reporting to a Board of Trustees made up of individuals from West Leeds.
+The Baths are managed by a professional team led by Chief Executive Jayne Young, reporting to a Board of Trustees made up of individuals from across West Leeds and beyond.